OctopusDeploy/docs/README.md

 Before merging to `main` it's possible you'd like to see your changes in a preview environment.
 It's simple to do this:

 1. You need [Node.js](https://nodejs.org/en) installed to run the site locally
-2. Run `npm install` to obtain the dependencies
+2. Run `pnpm install` to obtain the dependencies
-3. Run `npm run dev` to run a local preview of the site
+3. Run `pnpm dev` to run a local preview of the site
 4. Open `localhost:3000` to view the site, the first page load usually takes a little time

+You can generate a static copy of the site using `pnpm build` and run it in a browser with `pnpm preview`.